-In a wide-ranging webinar, two senior vice presidents at Envestnet laid out several steps advisors can take to comply with the new Department of Labor fiduciary rule.
+In a wide-ranging webinar Thursday two executive vice presidents at Envestnet laid out several steps advisors can take to comply with the new Department of Labor fiduciary rule.
 The presenters, Lincoln Ross and Jim Patrick, noted that the recommendations are part of an ongoing process that will evolve over time as the DOL itself releases more FAQs and other communications about the rule, which runs over 1,000 pages.

 Here are some of the highlights of the Envestnet webinar along with our followup afterward: